A Legendary Female Designer-Ms. Anne Asensio-

 There is no difficulties because of the nature of job.
 Design or innovation is not gender related.
 There probably is a girl who thinks like me.
 If you understand, you will make it.
 Now being with men and competing with men, being in a male environment, it is not difficult for woman.
 What is ridiculous is to think this way in the 21st century.

-Being a woman, being a western, being a designer, I had probably less difficulties.
+Being a woman, being a westerner, being a designer, I had probably less difficulties.

-Being a woman is not a problem but a difference because man’s world is a male value driven world.
+Being a woman is not a problem, but a difference because a man’s world is a male-value driven world.
 Every time you want to go with your idea as a woman, or being a woman you need to make a translation, a conversion to the rules in play.
 Since the rules are manmade, you are not yourself entirely.
 Never.
 This is what is the most disturbing for me.
-As a designer I want to be fully myself, not as women but a person and this person is a woman.
+As a designer I want to be fully myself, not as a woman but a person and this person is a woman.

 I was at a world women forum in Deauville, all top ladies of the world.
 There were mostly women.
 I went into the room I felt so easy.
 “You don’t watch yourself.”
 “You are being yourself.
 Gosh I felt good !
 This is like a feeling men feel every day.
 Women are watching themselves in so many aspects.
 It is so tiring.
 Men doesn’t know this feeling.
 Because it is a man’s world.
 So I’m asking myself what would be a world of woman driven rules, where woman instead of man would be the reference and men the difference.
 Would it be a different world?